xpandai03/ai-compliance-checker/replit.md

 ## Overview

-This is a lightweight mock web application demonstrating the UX flow for an AI compliance scanner.
-The app showcases a two-screen workflow: a model intake form where users submit AI model details, and a findings screen that displays mock compliance assessment results against EU AI Act regulations.
+This is a lightweight web application demonstrating the UX flow for an AI compliance scanner.
+The app showcases a two-screen workflow: a model intake form where users submit AI model details, and a findings screen that displays deterministic compliance assessment results against EU AI Act regulations.

-This is a **demo-only mock** - there is no real compliance engine, AI logic, or external API integrations.
-All compliance findings and explainability answers are hardcoded mock data.
+The app now implements a **rules-based compliance engine** with 6 EU AI Act-inspired rules.
+Findings are computed deterministically based on the model profile, not hardcoded mock data.
+Explainability questions are generated dynamically from triggered rules.

+**Important**: This is a demo/prototype for demonstration purposes only - not legal advice.

 ## User Preferences